What is a CI Configuration File?

 TIP

-The above examples utilize built-in YAML features, which cannot be used across files.
+The above is a built-in feature of YAML and cannot be used across files.

 To facilitate the reuse of pipeline configurations, Cloud Native Build provides more advanced features: